Introduction

 Employees

-‘Related Party’ or ‘Related Parties’ in this clause shall include your related parties or connected parties, including but not limited to your parent, subsidiaries, any holding companies, any subsidiary of any holding company, assigns, transferees, representatives, principals, agents, officers, directors, and entities in which you share common directorships, partnerships, memberships or shareholdings.
+“Related Party” or “Related Parties” in this clause shall include your related parties or connected parties, including but not limited to your parent, subsidiaries, any holding companies, any subsidiary of any holding company, assigns, transferees, representatives, principals, agents, officers, directors, and entities in which you share common directorships, partnerships, memberships or shareholdings.

 Our members of staff are allocated to work on your affairs on the understanding that you and your Related Parties will not offer employment to, nor employ, or solicit employment of any of our members of staff who have either been involved during our assignment, or with whom you have been dealing in any other capacity, unless our prior written consent is obtained.
 Whether or not such consent is given, we reserve the right to invoice you 30% (plus VAT) of the annual salary of the member of staff under his or her employment with you or your Related Party (to be disclosed by you or your Related Parties without delay).
 You shall pay such invoice within 30 days of receipt.
-The invoice shall be payable by you notwithstanding the fact that any offer or employment was not on your behalf and was by a Related Party.
+The invoice shall be payable by you notwithstanding the fact that any offer of employment was not on your behalf and was by a Related Party.

 Independence of the parties